kyegomez/Exa/docs/applications/marketing_agencies.md

 ---

 ### **Testimonials**:
-- "Zeta have completely revolutionized our media planning process.
+- "Exa have completely revolutionized our media planning process.
 What used to take weeks now takes mere hours." - *Senior Media Strategist, Top-tier Marketing Agency*
 - "The precision with which we can place ads now is unprecedented.
 It's like having a crystal ball for marketing!" - *Campaign Manager, Global Advertising Firm*

 ---

 ### **Conclusion**:
-- Reiterate the immense potential of zeta in revolutionizing media planning, placements, and budgeting for marketing agencies.
+- Reiterate the immense potential of Exa in revolutionizing media planning, placements, and budgeting for marketing agencies.
-- Call to action: For marketing agencies looking to step into the future and leave manual inefficiencies behind, zeta are the answer.
+- Call to action: For marketing agencies looking to step into the future and leave manual inefficiencies behind, Exa are the answer.

 ---